 Terminating an Employee

-There really is no sleep aid for this one.
+There is no sleep aid for this one.
 No matter what you’ve done (see number one), it’s always going to be gut-wrenching.
 No manager should ever get too comfortable with this responsibility.
-In addition to the tips in number one, make sure you have clear policies and training for severe conduct violations.
-For layoffs, make sure you use a fair and consistent process, get training on how to conduct the discussion in a respectful way, and provide a fair severance and outplacement package.
+Make sure you have clear policies and training for severe conduct violations.
+For layoffs, make sure you use a fair and consistent process, receive training on how to conduct the discussion respectfully, and provide a decent severance and outplacement package.

 Making the Right Hiring Decision

 Choosing between your final candidates can be agonizing.
 If you choose wrong, you’re going to end up dealing with a few of the other problems on this list.
 The cure?
-Use a good selection process — do not “wing it” (most managers actually do).
-Get trained in selection interviewing; consider using validated selection assessments; get multiple inputs, offer realistic job previews or shadowing, and work with a good HR pro or recruiter.
+Use a suitable selection process—don't “wing it”.

 Doing Something Unethical or Wrong

-Here’s a preventative cure that’s served me well over the years: when making a decision, ask yourself, “How comfortable would I be reading about my decision in the newspaper the next day”?
-That’s a far better question than “What are the chances of being caught?”
+Here’s a preventive measure: When making a decision, ask yourself, “How comfortable would I be reading about my decision in the newspaper the next day?"
+That’s a far better question than, “What are the chances of being caught?”

 Confronting Your Boss

 As managers, we all want our employees to collaborate, work as a team, and play nice in the sandbox.
-When one employee comes to you with complaints about another employee, it puts the manager in a difficult position of having to arbitrate the dispute.
+When one employee comes to you with complaints about another employee, it puts the manager in an awkward position of having to arbitrate the dispute.

-It is important to distinguish between task or personal conflict when alerted to a situation between team members.
-Task conflict is proven to be healthy and lead to the consideration and development of alternative ideas.
-Personal conflict, however, is toxic to teams and must be eliminated immediately.
+It is important to distinguish between task or personal conflict when alerted to a situation among team members.
+Task conflict is healthy and leads to the consideration and development of alternative ideas.
+Personal conflict, however, is toxic to teams and must be dealt with immediately.

 Many project managers and team leaders work hard to clarify team values early in the formation process.
-The values outline acceptable and aspirational behaviors and team member support of the values is a requirement.
+The values outline acceptable and aspirational behaviors, and team member support of the values is a requirement.
 If the conflicts are personal, conduct a fair, frank discussion with the involved parties and indicate that behavior adjustment is expected immediately.
-If the conflict continues, eliminate the individuals from the team.
+If the conflict continues, remove the individuals from the team.

-A great number team member conflicts can be avoided with a team member recruiting profile that clearly describes the need for teamwork and collaboration.
-Expected behaviors should be identified in detail and rewards and consequences that reinforce these expectations clearly communicated.
+A significant amount of team member conflicts can be avoided with a team member recruiting profile that clearly describes the need for teamwork and collaboration.
+Expected behaviors should be identified in detail, and the rewards and consequences that reinforce these expectations must be communicated.

-As a final caution, beware the “star” performer that’s consistently ticking off their co-workers.
+As a final caution, beware of favoring the “star” performer that’s consistently ticking off their co-workers.
 If you do, then you are inviting conflict to the team party.
 The identification and reinforcement of team values is your best preventive medicine for team conflict.
-If it emerges, deal with it quickly, firmly and fairly.
+If it emerges, deal with it quickly, firmly, and fairly.

 Having to Learn Something New

-It’s always a challenge when we have to leave our comfort zone and feel “incompetent” all over again.
-If you never do anything new and different, you’re not developing.
-The most impactful way to develop as a leader is new jobs and challenging assignments.
-“Learning agility” is not something anyone is born with — it can be developed over time.
+It’s always a challenge when we have to leave our comfort zone and feel incompetent all over again.
+But, if you never do anything new and different, you’re not developing.
+The most impactful way to develop as a leader is to take on new jobs and challenging assignments.
+“Learning agility” is not something anyone is born with, but it can be developed over time.

 When you are in a new role or doing something new, put a development plan in place to ensure your success.
-There are usually two to three “subject matter experts” that you can learn from, as well as books, courses, and online resources.
+There are usually two or three subject-matter experts that you can learn from, as well as books, courses, and online resources.
 Nowadays, with social networking, you can easily find someone that’s willing to help by sharing their expertise in whatever you need to learn.
-Great leaders are always learning, and are not afraid to admit it.
+Great leaders are always learning and are not afraid to admit it.

 Don’t wait until your star employee shows up with an offer letter.
 By then, it’s too late.
-Make sure your high potential employees are paid what they are worth, are challenged, supported, and are learning.
+Make sure your high-potential employees are paid what they are worth, are challenged, supported, and are learning.
 Let them know you care and how much you appreciate them.
 And, if they do decide to move on, don't try to guilt them into staying.

-Keep in mind, star performers will eventually get promoted or leave for better opportunities.
-That’s okay, that’s the rewarding part of being a great leader (as long as they are leaving for the right reasons, not because they’re dissatisfied).
+Keep in mind that star performers will eventually get promoted or leave for better opportunities.
+That’s okay—that’s the rewarding part of being a great leader (as long as they are moving on for the right reasons, not because they’re dissatisfied).

-Take care of your health and always keep a perspective on the things in life that really matter.
-Managers that don’t take vacations are not benefiting from the opportunity to recharge their batteries.
-They also set terrible examples for their employees, which can lead to burning them out as well.
+Take care of your health and always keep a perspective on the things in life that matter most.
+Managers that don’t take vacations are never recharging their batteries.
+They also set terrible examples for their employees, which can create a whole culture of burnout.

 A primary cause of burnout is job satisfaction, not hard work.
-If you’re doing something you truly hate, then make a plan to transition to something else.
-Life is too short.
-We don’t need to settle for a job you hate.
+If you’re doing something you genuinely hate, then make a plan to transition to something else.
+Life is too short to settle for a job you hate.
 For that matter, it's too short to make your job miserable by not confronting your challenges head-on.